J Syst Evol

 4Key Laboratory of Zoological Systematics and Application, College of Life Sciences, Hebei University, Baoding 071002, China

-5Oxford University Museum of Natural History, University of Oxford, Parks Road, Oxford OX1 3PW, UK
+5Oxford University Museum of Natural History, University of Oxford, Oxford OX1 3PW, UK

 • Supported by:

-This research was supported by National Natural Science Foundation of China (42293280), the Natural Science Foundation of Yunnan Province (grant number: 202401BC070012) to Y.L. who is further supported by the Yunnan Revitalization Talent Support Program, and the Scientific Research and Innovation Project of Postgraduate Students in the Academic Degree of Yunnan University (KC-24249960 to C.F.) and Yunnan Fundamental Research Projects Province (202401CF070193 to Q.Z.).
+This research was supported by the National Natural Science Foundation of China (Grant No. 42293280), the Natural Science Foundation of Yunnan Province (Grant No. 202401BC070012) to Yu Liu who is further supported by the Yunnan Revitalization Talent Support Program, and the Scientific Research and Innovation Project of Postgraduate Students in the Academic Degree of Yunnan University (Grant No. KC‐24249960 to Feng Chen) and the Yunnan Fundamental Research Projects (Grant No. 202401CF070193 to Qingqing Zhang).

-Abstract: Pseudoscorpiones are a group of small to medium-sized arachnids under the species-rich Chelicerata.
+Abstract: Pseudoscorpiones are a group of small-sized to medium-sized arachnids under the species-rich Chelicerata.
 They are found in many terrestrial habitats, normally cryptic, including leaf litter and soil, under tree bark or rocks.
-The fossil record of pseudoscorpiones is mainly composed of species belonging to extinct genera in extant families, with a small number of taxa described from the famous Kachin amber, sometimes referred to as Burmese amber or Burmite (12 species in six families).
-Here, we describe a well-preserved male specimen of pseudoscorpion from mid-Cretaceous Kachin amber, representing the first fossil record of Cheliferidae from Burmese amber.
-This new taxon, Echinochelifer curvatus gen. et sp. nov., is characterized by elongate tubercle-bearing pedipalps and several trichobothrial features.
+The fossil record of pseudoscorpions is mainly composed of species belonging to extinct genera in extant families, with a small number of taxa described from the famous Kachin amber, sometimes referred to as Burmese amber or Burmite (12 species in six families).
+Here, we describe a well preserved male specimen of pseudoscorpion from mid-Cretaceous Kachin amber, representing the first fossil record of Cheliferidae from Burmese amber.
+This new taxon, Echinochelifer curvatus gen. & sp. nov., is characterized by elongate tubercle-bearing pedipalps and several trichobothrial features.
 Based on these, we discuss the systematic placement and palaeoecological implications of the new taxon in Burmese amber.